-- Analysing Car Insurance Needs – Before you choose a car insurance company, you need to analyze your car insurance needs.
+- Analyse Car Insurance Needs – Before you choose a car insurance company, you need to analyse your car insurance needs.
 You must know the level of coverage you are looking for as well as any specific add-ons that you want to buy.
-You should also be clear about the Insured Declared Value (IDV) of the car that you wish to get.
 Moreover, you should also be aware of the maximum premium that you can afford to pay for the policy.

-- Authenticity of the Motor Insurance Company – Now that you know your car insurance needs, you need to find authentic motor insurance companies in the market.
-You can check the authenticity of a car insurance company by checking its IRDA Registration Number.
-IRDA is the regulatory authority for insurance companies in India and It grants registration numbers to only genuine insurance providers.
+- Authenticity of the Motor Insurance Company – You can check the authenticity of a car insurance company by checking its IRDA Registration Number.
+IRDA is the regulatory authority for insurance companies in India and grants registration numbers to only genuine insurance providers.

 - Claim Settlement Ratio – Before moving ahead, you must check the claim settlement ratio (CSR) and incurred claim ratio (ICR) of the car insurance company.
 CSR refers to the total percentage of claims settled by the insurance company.
 On the other hand, ICR refers to the total percentage of premium utilised by the insurance company against the total amount of premiums collected.
 You should look for a company with a higher CSR and ICR as it depicts a lesser chance of your claims getting rejected by the insurer.

-- Cashless Garage Network – Next, you should find out about the network of cashless garages available with the car insurance company.
-Cashless garages are the approved garages of the insurance company where you can get your car repaired on a cashless basis.
+- Cashless Garage Network – Cashless garages are the approved garages of the insurance company where you can get your car repaired on a cashless basis.
 A company with a larger cashless garage network is better as it ensures that you have a higher probability of finding a cashless garage in your city or neighbourhood.

-- Online Comparisons – Online comparisons are the best way to find a car insurance company that best fulfils your insurance needs.
-If you compare car insurance policies by different motor insurers online, you will be able to analyse their coverage level, premium rate as well as the benefits offered.
+- Online Comparisons –If you compare car insurance policies from different motor insurers online, you will be able to analyse their scope of coverage, premium rates as well as add-on covers.
 The ideal insurance company will provide you with maximum coverage without making you pay an exceptionally high premium price.
 You can also compare plans of each company online on Policybazaar.com and choose the right one for your four-wheeler.

 - Customer Reviews – It is always better to check the customer reviews of various motor insurance companies before choosing any one of them.
-Reviews by existing or previous customers will help you get an idea of the kind of insurance experience you are going to have with the company.
-You must choose a car insurance company that has more positive customer reviews than negative ones.
+You must choose a car insurance company with more positive customer reviews than negative ones.